 Moreover, \citet{Heckmanetal:2020} show that the top journals in Economics fail to ensure a higher quality of their publications.
-By comparing cumulative citation counts (measured as of 2018) of articles published in the top5 and those published in 25 non-top5 journals over the ten year period 2000–2010, the authors argue that non top5 journals can produce as many if not more influential articles than the top5, concluding that, whether an article is published in the top5 or not, is a poor predictor of the article’s actual quality in the Economics literature.
-Finally, \citet{Ellison:2011} argues that with the development of Internet the necessity of peer review has lessened for high-status authors by observing a decline of publication from Economists in top-ranked university departments between the early 1990s and 2000s.
+By comparing cumulative citation counts (measured as of 2018) of articles published in the top5 and those published in 25 non-top5 journals over the ten-year period 2000–2010, the authors argue that non-top5 journals can produce as many if not more influential articles than the top5, concluding that, whether an article is published in the top5 or not, is a poor predictor of the article’s actual quality in the Economics literature.
+Finally, \citet{Ellison:2011} argues that with the development of the Internet, the necessity of peer review has lessened for high-status authors by observing a decline of publications from Economists in top-ranked university departments between the early 1990s and 2000s.